"French borrowings in the Russian language." Borrowed words in Russian from English, French or German: examples, meaning

 • compound words without a connecting vowel: sandwich, leitmotif, grandmaster.

 • 6.
-Dutch are some nautical definitions taken in the era of Peter I: boat, shipyard, pennant, harbour, drift, pilot, sailor, raid, flag, fleet,cruiser and etc.
+Dutch are some nautical definitions taken in the era of Peter I: buer, shipyard, pennant, harbour, drift, pilot, sailor, raid, flag, fleet,cruiser and etc.

 • some maritime definitions: midshipman, bot, brig, schooner, ship;

-• words related to the development of public life, technology, sports, etc.: boycott, favorite, rally; tunnel, trolley bus, basketball, football, sports, hockey, finish line; beefsteak, cake, pudding;
+• words related to the development of public life, technology, sports, etc.: boycott, favorite, rally; tunnel, trolleybus, basketball, football, sports, hockey, finish line; steak, cake, pudding;

-• English words spread separately (often in the American version) in the 90s of the XX century. in connection with economic, social and political transformations in Russian society.
-Borrowings of the late XX century. affected various areas of life:
+• English words spread separately (often in the American version) in the 90s of the 20th century. in connection with economic, social and political transformations in Russian society.
+Borrowings from the end of the 20th century. affected various spheres of life:

 • technical ( computer, screen, file, byte),